openzipkin/zipkin/zipkin-storage/cassandra/README.md

 The CQL schema is the same as [zipkin-scala](https://github.com/openzipkin/zipkin/tree/master/zipkin-cassandra).

-`zipkin.cassandra.CassandraConfig` includes defaults that will operate against a local Cassandra installation.
+`zipkin.cassandra.CassandraStorage.Builder` includes defaults that will operate against a local Cassandra installation.